fuji-fabric/fuji-fabric.github.io/docs/001-Modules/002-core.md

 :::colorbox-note

-  ◉ Does fuji support the `hot reload`?
+  ◉ Does this mod support hot reload?

-  Yes, fuji does support to `hot reload` the `files` from a `enabled module`.

-  To do that, just issue `/fuji reload`.

-  However, you can't `enable` or `disable` a module when the server `is running`.

-  This is a design decision.

-  Fuji will `never load` a `disabled module` at all, for these considerations:

-  1. For flexible, you can `disable any module` you don't like.

-  2. If any other mods conflicts with `a module`, you can just `disable that module`.

-  3. You only enable the `interested modules`, and there is no performance paying for `disabled module`.
+  Yes.
+It supports hot reloading for files belonging to `enabled` modules.

+  Use the command `/fuji reload` to do that.

+  Limitations:

+  - Modules cannot be `enabled` or `disabled` while the server is running.

+  Design rationale:

+  1. Disabled modules are never loaded.

+  2. You can freely disable unwanted modules.

+  3. Module-level conflicts can be resolved by disabling only the affected module.

+  4. Disabled modules incur no performance cost.

 :::

 :::colorbox-tip

-  ◉ How to use fuji?
+  ◉ How to use this mod?

-  All `modules` are `disabled` by default.
+  All modules are disabled by default.

-  You can only enable the `interested modules`.
+  Enable only the modules you need.

-  Modify the `config/fuji/config.json` file to `enable` a module.
+  Steps:

+  1. Edit `config/fuji/config.json` file.

+  2. Set the desired modules to `enabled`.

-  After that, `re-start` the server, to apply the `module enable status`.
+  3. Re-start the server to apply the changes.

 :::

 :::colorbox-tip

-  ◉ Adjust the `lore` text font size.
+  ◉ Adjust lore text font size

-  If the `lore` text is too large in your UI.
+  If lore text appears too large:

-  You can configure it in `Esc` - `Options` - `Video Settings` - `GUI Scale`
+  - Open `Esc` → `Options` → `Video Settings` → `GUI Scale`.

-  ◉ Install the `client-side` mod to improve the displaying of `tooltip`.

-  If adjusting the `GUI Scale` option doesn't work well for you.

-  You can install the `ToolTipFix` mod to enhance the `tooltip` displaying.
+  ◉ Improve tooltip rendering

+  If `GUI scaling` is insufficient, install the client-side mod `ToolTipFix`:

   - https://modrinth.com/mod/tooltipfix